j2store/userguide/edit_currency.md

 # Unpublish

 This is the opposite of Publish.
 To refrain a currency from payment process, simply unpublish it.
-It will not be availed for payment, but it will remain in the database.
+It can not be availed for payment, but it will remain in the database.

 # Delete